-The District adopts an annual budget for its General Fund and Debt Service Fund revenues and expenditures.
-Supplementary budgetary schedules have been provided to demonstrate compliance with this budget.
+The District adopts an annual budget for its General and Debt Service Funds revenues and expenditures.
+Supplementary budgetary schedules have been provided to demonstrate compliance with these budgets.

 Notes to the Basic Financial Statements

 The notes to the basic financial statements provide additional information that is essential to acquire a full understanding of the data provided in the financial statements.